Keyboard shortcuts

 Tools reference

 Koda exposes these tools to the model.
-In Confirm approval mode you’ll be prompted before each mutating call.
-In Auto mode, only destructive Bash commands require confirmation.
+In Safe trust mode you’ll be prompted before each mutating call.
+In Auto mode, mutating ops within the project sandbox auto-approve, but destructive ops still prompt.
+See Trust modes for the canonical matrix.

 ToolEffectDescription